MalcolmThompson/Laboratorio_LRT4102/Lab3/Reporte_Lab3.md

 #### Code Explained

+## Generating Motion Commands from Positional Feedback

+In robotic navigation, converting positional feedback into movement commands is essential for responsive and goal oriented behavior.
+This process, often referred to as velocity mapping, takes the positional error how far and in what direction the robot is from the target and transforms it into real-time velocity values.
+The greater the distance, the higher the linear velocity assigned, encouraging the robot to move quickly toward the goal.
+At the same time, the difference in orientation determines the angular velocity, ensuring that the robot faces the correct direction during movement.
+Rather than relying on fixed speed commands, this approach dynamically adjusts the robot’s motion based on its current position, resulting in smoother trajectories and more efficient convergence.
+This adaptive behavior is critical for continuous navigation systems and is easily implemented through proportional control mechanisms.

 ### Activity Two: Active Movement Toward a Goal

 In this second part, the user is again asked to provide coordinates (x, y) and a desired angle.
 Unlike the first case, the turtle now moves from its current position toward the target.
 The system calculates DTG and ATG and uses them to determine: